konung/Parcelify/README.md

 - [Exclude](#exclude)
 - [Regex](#regex)

+When using product fields, you'll get asked if you want this filter to be a match for all items, or only one item.
+It's an important disctinction you need to understand, as it might have an impact on what rates your customers see.
+If you tick "all items must match", then for this filter to be valid, it needs to apply to all items in the cart.
+If a single item doesn't comply to the defined rule, the entire filter isn't valid.
+On the other side, if you tick "single item must match", then the filter is valid as soon as one of the item is the cart is valid, even if other items wouldn't normally comply.

 ##### Equal

 This one is self explainatory.
 This evaluates if the field equals the value.
 As demoed in the example above, you need to match the exact value, with accents and everything.